scherler/Modern-JavaScript-Explained-For-Dinosaurs/README.md

 # Modern-JavaScript-Explained-For-Dinosaurs

-based on the article of https://medium.com/@peterxjang/modern-javascript-explained-for-dinosaurs-f695e9747b70
+**based on the article of [Peter Jang, Modern JavaScript Explained For Dinosaurs](https://medium.com/@peterxjang/modern-javascript-explained-for-dinosaurs-f695e9747b70)**

 This repository will implement the article and link to the corresponding commits/branches.
+You should be able to read along the article and follow the corresponding branches.

 To see the current master branch in action you need to run